 Right now, the world is facing multiple humanitarian crises, growing inequality and a climate crisis, all during a global pandemic which has affected all of us.
 In the face of so many struggles, it’s a privilege to share a very good news story and a wonderful outcome for a community who ActionAid has long been a part of.
 After 13 busy years, ActionAid has successfully completed our project in Kongelai, Kenya.
-With support from our incredible Irish child sponsors, the community of Kongelai, have transformed their own lives.
+With support from our incredible Irish child sponsors and the general public through Irish Aid, the community of Kongelai, have transformed their own lives.
 They are now able to build on their own success.

 Kongelai had many social and community issues when we first began working in the community.
 School enrollment rates were low.
 The practice of female genital mutilation on young girls was common place.
 Child marriage rates were high.
 Food scarcity was a constant concern.